-Looking for things to do near Fishguard?
-Step beyond the coastal paths and cosy pubs and discover the Hollywood cove in West Wales.
-Here’s our inside guide.
+Looking for things to do in Fishguard?
+Step beyond the coastal paths and discover the Hollywood cove in West Wales.
 Also, don’t miss our complete Wales road trip itinerary.

 Fishguard is a small spot in the eyes of the world.
 Its compact harbour loops into a tight horseshoe, a quiet cove amid the rocky scenery of Pembrokeshire in West Wales.